Cooch Behar State

 Cooch Behar, also known as Koch Bihar, was a princely state in India during the British Raj.
 The state was placed under the Bengal States Agency, part of the Eastern States Agency of the Bengal Presidency.
-It is located south of the Himalayan kingdom of Bhutan, in present-day West Bengal.
+It was located south of the Himalayan kingdom of Bhutan, in present-day West Bengal.

 Cooch Behar State was formed when the Kamata Kingdom under the Koch dynasty split following the death of Nara Narayan in 1586.
 The eastern portion, Koch Hajo, was soon absorbed by Ahom.
-The western portion, Koch Bihar, formed a separate unit that came under direct challenge by the Mughal Empire.
+The western portion, Koch Bihar, formed a separate unit that came under direct challenge from the Mughal Empire.
 After weathering the Mughal threat, a new foe emerged in the form of an expansionist Bhutanese kingdom.
 After a series of wars with the Bhutanese and Tibetans, the Northern threat was pushed back but not before a Bhutanese regent was installed in the royal court.
 The Koch Bihar court decided to invite British intervention.
 This came in the form of military assistance that—acting in concert with Koch Bihar forces—ended the Northern challenge once and for all.
 However the British East India Company sought guarantees whereby the independence of Koch Bihar was limited by treaties.
 When the British colonial rule was finally terminated in India, the Koch Bihar state immediately acceded to and merged with India in 1949 and became a part of West Bengal.
 The district, Cooch Behar District, is named after this erstwhile kingdom.

 History

 Early history: Mughal conflicts (1587–1680)

 The Kamata kingdom split at a time when the Mughals under Akbar were aggressively expanding their empire.
 The state soon became a dependency of, and slowly lost territory to, the Mughal empire.

 Lakshmi Narayan (1587–1621), Nara Narayan's son, was the first ruler of the Koch Bihar portion of the former Kamata kingdom.
 He was an ineffectual ruler.
 After losing much territory to the Mughal commander Ali Kuli Khan, he accepted Mughal sovereignty and assistance in defending against his neighbours.
 The next Mughal emperor, Jahangir, again attacked Bihar and captured territory including Tripura.
 Lakshmi Narayan went to Delhi and won guarantees for his much-reduced state.
 On his return, he established his capital at the Atharokotha village.
 Lakshmi Narayan was a patron of scholars and the arts.
-He partially restored the Shiva Temple of Jalpesh, but did not complete construction of the temple during his lifetime.
-Influenced by Madhavdeva, a famous preacher, he made Ekasarana dharma the state religion.
+He partially restored the Shiva temple of Jalpesh, but did not complete construction of the temple during his lifetime.
+Influenced by Madhavdeva, a famous preacher, he made Ekasarana dharma, the state religion.